-Private Visits* to the Merwin Palm Forest
+Private Visits* to W.S.
+Merwin’s Palm Garden

 *Note: this is a private property.
-Visits must be scheduled in advance with Merwin Conservancy Staff.
+Visits must be scheduled in advance with Merwin Conservancy staff.
 Mahalo.

 Hike through one of the most extensive palm collections known to exist on earth, located in Maui’s north shore Pe‘ahi Stream valley.
 Lovingly restored by the hand of one of America’s greatest living poets W.S.
 Merwin, the transformation of this once-barren and degraded land has inspired some of the most celebrated poetry of our time.

 *We understand that your availability may be different than the dates listed above.
-While we cannot guarantee any additional dates, please let us know your preferences, in case another opportunity opens up.
+While we cannot guarantee any additional dates will be added, you may let us know your preferences in case another opportunity opens up.

 Questions?
 Call Sara Tekula at 808-871-5270 or email here.

 Want to help us keep the Open Garden Days free for the general public?
 Make a donation to support our programs!